 According to numbers obtained by the National Center for Education, one in four of the 17 million Americans enrolled in undergraduate higher education institutions is caring for a child.
 That means that a quarter (25 percent) of all undergraduate students are currently raising children while continuing to pursue their education.

-Robert earned a BA in Business with a concentration in global leadership online while juggling a full-time job and parenthood.
+Robert earned a Bachelor of Arts in business with a concentration in global leadership online while juggling a full-time job and parenthood.
 His biggest piece of advice?
 Make your kids a priority.

 “Make it a priority to spend time with your kids.
 It's really difficult for them to grasp the importance of the time you're spending on your education, instead of with them -- especially with younger children.
 My older two children would often come in my office while I was working on classes, and ask, ‘Daddy, are you done yet?’ or, ‘When will you be done?’
 I'd take a minute, and try to explain what I was doing, why I was doing it, but end it with the promise that as soon as I was finished, I'd spend time with just them and devote that same level of attention.
 Make your kids feel important!”

-Brian balanced earning a BS in Software Engineering online with being a dad to young triplets.
+Brian balanced earning a Bachelor of Science in software engineering online with being a dad to young triplets.
 He emphasizes that having a lot of patience and realizing it’s not just about you are the best-kept secrets to making it to graduation day.